 Idea: The National Federation of the Blind provides resources, educational information, and event ideas for this special day (and throughout the year).

 October 16 is the chance to celebrate your boss and all of the work they do for your team.
-Since this year the 16th falls on a Saturday, employees usually choose to celebrate it on the closest week day.
 This special day was created to improve the office relationships between employees and their boss, and to appreciate the work that goes into running a team or company!

 Spirit Day is an annual LGBTQ awareness day dedicated to supporting LGBTQ youth by standing up against bullying.
 Wearing purple on this day is a way to show that you take the pledge and show solidarity with youth.
 It is the largest LGBTQ anti-bullying campaign in the world.

 Idea: GLAAD has so many incredible resources and ways for your team to get involved and go purple on October 21st!
-Take the pledge, educate your staff and your co-workers, donate too support, and spread the word!
-Partner with your LGBTQ ERG to host a panel on anti-bullying, plan a learning talk and/or create a fundraiser to raise money to support the GLAAD organization.
+Take the pledge, educate your staff and your co-workers, donate to support, and spread the word!
+Partner with your LGBTQ+ ERG to host a panel on anti-bullying, plan a learning talk and/or create a fundraiser to raise money to support the GLAAD organization.

 Idea: Create an internet game night (virtual or in-person) to play fan-favorite games like Among Us or Mario Kart.
 Get the team involved for some fun team building and a little competition.

 Spooky season is almost here!
-Since Halloween is on a Sunday this year, choose to host the team Halloween festivities on the Friday before!
-Trick or treat your way through the day and dress up in your best costume to get in the Halloween spirit.
+There’s Trick or treat your way through the day and dress up in your best costume to get in the Halloween spirit.

 Idea: Host a costume contest for your team and award prizes to the winners.
 The contest can be run virtually by submitting your costume photo in a Slack channel or in-person at the office over lunch!
 Choose various categories for costumes and gather the prizes for the winners.
 Plan a Halloween-inspired Happy Hour to announce the winners and have a company-wide social.